Osteoporosis medications — the treatment that takes years to evaluate

 The Options

-Bisphosphonates like alendronate, risedronate, and zoledronic acid are old and commonly used.
+Bisphosphonates like alendronate, risedronate, and zoledronic acid are the oldest and most commonly used class.
 They slow bone loss.
+FDA data shows they reduce vertebral fractures by about 40 to 50 percent and hip fractures by 40 to 50 percent over three years.
 They need to be taken on an empty stomach with a full glass of water, with the person sitting upright for 30 minutes afterward.
 If you don't do this, they can cause severe damage to the esophagus.
-Your parent swallows weekly or monthly or gets an infusion once a year depending on the medication.
+Your parent swallows the pill weekly or monthly, or gets an infusion once a year, depending on the specific medication.

-Side effects of bisphosphonates include nausea, heartburn, joint pain, and in rare cases, dead jaw bone (osteonecrosis of the jaw).
-The osteonecrosis risk is highest with the intravenous bisphosphonates, and especially in people having dental work.
+Side effects of bisphosphonates include nausea, heartburn, joint pain, and in rare cases, osteonecrosis of the jaw, which is death of jawbone tissue.
+The osteonecrosis risk is highest with intravenous bisphosphonates and especially in people having dental work.
 Your parent's dentist needs to know they're on bisphosphonates before doing extensive dental work.

 Denosumab is a newer medication that works differently, blocking a signal that tells bone cells to break down bone.
 It's given as an injection under the skin twice yearly.
 Some people tolerate it better than bisphosphonates.
-But stopping denosumab can cause rapid bone loss, so it's usually a longer commitment.
+FDA labeling warns that stopping denosumab can cause rapid bone loss, sometimes resulting in vertebral fractures, so it's usually a longer commitment.

 Calcium and vitamin D are not glamorous medications but they're important.
 Your parent's bones need calcium and vitamin D to be strong.
 If they're deficient in either, no osteoporosis medication will work as well.
-Your parent should get adequate calcium from diet or supplementation, usually 1000 to 1200 mg daily depending on age.
-Vitamin D is important too, with most older adults recommended 800 to 1000 IU daily.
-Some need more if they're deficient.
+The NIH recommends that adults over 50 get 1,000 to 1,200 mg of calcium daily from diet or supplementation, along with 800 to 1,000 IU of vitamin D daily.
+Some people need more if they're deficient.

 Hormone replacement therapy can help bone density in women going through menopause or in the years right after.
-But hormone therapy carries other risks, and it's usually not used as a primary osteoporosis treatment anymore.
-Some women benefit from it for bone health as a side benefit of using hormone therapy for other reasons, but it's not commonly recommended for osteoporosis alone.
+But hormone therapy carries other risks, and it's not commonly used as a primary osteoporosis treatment anymore.
+Some women benefit from it for bone health as a side benefit of using hormone therapy for other reasons, but the FDA and the AGS do not recommend it for osteoporosis alone.

-Teriparatide is a medication that actually stimulates bone formation rather than just slowing bone loss.
-It requires daily injections and is usually used in severe osteoporosis or when other medications haven't worked.
-It's expensive and requires regular monitoring.
+Teriparatide is a medication that stimulates bone formation rather than just slowing bone loss.
+It requires daily injections and is usually reserved for severe osteoporosis or when other medications haven't worked.
+It's expensive and requires regular monitoring, but FDA trial data showed it reduced vertebral fractures by 65 percent and non-vertebral fractures by 53 percent.

 Drug holidays are an interesting concept.
 Your parent takes bisphosphonates for a few years, then stops for a year or two.
 The medication stays in the bones for a long time after stopping, so bone density doesn't immediately decline.
 Drug holidays reduce the cumulative dose and reduce rare side effects that come from long-term use.
 Whether your parent needs a drug holiday depends on their fracture risk, their bone density trend, and how many years they've been on medication.
 This is a conversation with their doctor.